What are the best foods to eat for concentration?

 Just as the right mix of nutrients can help improve your mental performance, a diet lacking in essential vitamins and minerals can lead to poorer memory and troubles with problem-solving.

-“While high sugar and highly refined carbohydrate drinks and snacks – such as soft drinks, biscuits, cakes, chocolate and lollies – might give you a boost of energy to begin with, a big crash in energy comes shortly after, which impacts brain function and concentration.”
+“While high sugar and highly refined carbohydrate drinks and snacks – such as soft drinks, biscuits, cakes, chocolate and lollies – might give you a boost of energy you need to get through the 3pm slump, a big crash in energy comes shortly after, which impacts brain function and concentration.”

-“This impacts sleep patterns, which causes sleepiness and difficulty concentrating.”
+“This impacts sleep patterns, opens in a new tab leading to sleepiness and difficulty concentrating.”

 Mindful management: How to support your team’s mental health